 Do you enjoy lively debates?
 Exploring deep questions?
 Reading complex texts?
 Interested in the various ways people have tried to figure out what the purpose of life is?
 Come and study Religion, Philosophy and Ethics with an experienced team of experts and join the discussion.Dr Maria DeimlingReligion, Philosophy and Ethics Programme Director

-Religion, Philosophy and Ethics is assessed primarily by coursework.
+Religion, Philosophy and Ethics is assessed primarily by coursework and some exams.
 Most of your work will consist of the writing of essays, and some modules will feature assessment by examination alongside a coursework essay, depending on what best suits a particular topic or discipline.

 Providing feedback on your coursework and explaining how to improve your work is an important aspect of our teaching.
 You will receive feedback on all formal assessments undertaken by coursework.
 Feedback on examination performance is available upon request from the module tutor.
 Feedback is intended to help you learn and you are encouraged to discuss it with your module tutor.

 We will normally provide you with feedback within 15 working days of hand-in for formal coursework assessment.

 The balance of assessment by examination and assessment by coursework depends to some extent on the optional modules you choose.
 The approximate percentage of the course assessed by coursework is as follows:

 The Religion, Philosophy and Ethics degree opens up routes into teaching, through the PGCE, and prepares you for further postgraduate study at all levels through to PhD.
 In the context of contemporary, multicultural Britain, many public sector institutions such as the police, the civil service, and the social services, value people with expertise in this area who can support diversity and inclusion.
 This qualification will also help prepare and develop you for various roles in religious institutions, roles in charities and not- for-profit organisations, in development work, community leadership roles, and aspects of welfare.